 Countdown to VE Day: the week World War 2 ended in Europe

-As we mark 75 years since the end of World War II, Gavin Mortimer recalls the momentous week that led to wild celebrations on Victory in Europe Day for BBC History Revealed
+As we mark 75 years since the end of World War II, Gavin Mortimer recalls the momentous week that led to wild celebrations on Victory in Europe Day

 On 8 May 1945, millions of people took to the streets rejoicing following the news that Germany had surrendered, bringing an end to World War II in Europe – but not everywhere.
 Find out more in our ultimate guide to VE Day, and read on below for a closer look at events leading up to this momentous milestone.

 “The amazing news is that Mussolini is dead,” wrote Vere Hodgson in her diary.
 The charity worker from war-torn London also noted that it was snowing in the capital.
 The Italian dictator had in fact been hanged by partisans two days earlier and, on 29 April, Italians had received more good news with the unconditional surrender of German armies in their country.

 His dream of a 1,000-year Reich in ruins, Adolf Hitler and his wife, Eva Braun, killed themselves in the bunker under the Chancellery in Berlin as Soviet troops closed in.
 In his last will and testament, the Nazi leader appointed Admiral Karl Dönitz as head of state.